Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Latent-Space Ensemble Kalman Filter

 The central modeling assumption is that, although the physical dynamics are nonlinear, their evolution can be approximated by a \emph{linear and stable} operator in a suitably chosen latent representation.
 Accordingly, we impose the latent transition model

-where $\mathbf{A} \in \mathbb{R}^{n \times n}$ is a trainable matrix.
+where $\mathbf{A} \in \mathbb{R}^{n \times n}$ is a trainable linear operator, parameterized as a weight matrix and learned jointly with the encoder and decoder through gradient-based optimization.
 This construction is closely related to Koopman-based representations \cite{Azencot2020KAE,nayak2025temporally}, in which nonlinear dynamics are lifted to linear evolution in a learned feature space.
 Crucially, the explicit linear structure of~\eqref{latent_linear} is not merely a modeling convenience, but a deliberate design choice that enables structural compatibility with Kalman filtering.

 To avoid inconsistencies between forecast and analysis steps, the observation process is embedded into the same latent coordinate system.
 Let $\mathbf{y}_k \in \mathbb{R}^{D_y}$ denote the observation at time $t_k$.
 An observation encoder $ \mathscr{E}_{\mathrm{obs}} : \mathbb{R}^{D_y} \to \mathbb{R}^m $ maps observations to latent variables